-^{} Régistres du Conseil d'Etat à Genève, 1556.
-Chroniques de Roset, in the Library of Geneva, VI.
-9. Le Jubilé de la Réformation : Geneva, 1835, p.
-93. "On the summit of the tower of St. Peter's there was yet standing a large cross surmounting a gilded ball of copper, upon which GoD sent a thunderbolt on the 12th of August [1556], at about nine o'clock in the forenoon, the lords being seated at council.
+[†] Régistres du Conseil d'Etat à Genève, 1556.
+Chroniques de Roset, in the Library of Geneva, VI., 9.
+Le Jubilé de la Réformation: Geneva, 1835, p.
+93. "On the summit of the tower of St. Peter's there was yet standing a large cross surmounting a gilded ball of copper, upon which God sent a thunderbolt on the 12th of August [1556], at about nine o'clock in the forenoon, the lords being seated at Council.
 The lightning made in the said ball a couple of holes, of the length of two fingers; then went down by the stem of the cross to the belfry, which was roofed with tin, and burned it down to the clock.
-Then was it seen that ten brave fellows attacked this fire with extraordinary hardihood; for the burning sparks rained down on their heads, and the height and difficulty of the place must needs have precipitated them down, if God had not marvellously preserved them, as He did also the whole city; for the powder-magazine stood not five feet beyond the fall of the sparks, which as well with wine as with water were extinguished, no further damage occurring than such as was done to the spire upon which stood the cross; on whose account, as every one said, God had done this thing, willing to purge this church of such relics."
+Then was it seen that ten brave fellows attacked this was replaced by a Communion-table; the baptismal fonts were at first removed, though afterwards restored; the prayers were said, and the Bible read, from the pulpit.† Instead of variegated vestfire with extraordinary hardihood; for the burning sparks rained down on their heads, and the height and difficulty of the place must needs have precipitated them down, if God had not marvellously preserved them, as he did also the whole city; for the powder-magazine stood not five feet beyond the fall of the sparks, which as well with wine as with water were extinguished, no further damage occurring than such as was done to the spire upon which stood the cross; on whose account, as every one said, God had done this thing, willing to purge this church of such relics."